 We were so impressed with Adi's presentation!
 While I have been to the Holocaust Museum many times, and I have heard many speakers on the Holocaust, I had never heard it presented from the same perspective as Adi’s presentation.
 It was very informative and thought provoking.

 STEPHANIE BALLARD TURLEY, TOUR DIRECTOR FOR ULTIMATE HOLY LAND EXPERIENCE TOURS, NORTH CAROLINA, USA

-Adi Rabinowitz Bedein is a Holocaust educator and an International lecturer.
+Adi Rabinowitz Bedein is a Holocaust educator from Israel and an International lecturer.

 A VIP tour guide in Yad Vashem.